All Episodes

 It was denied at the time.

-Rumors had persisted that the team was stacked with states Rumours had persisted that the team was stacked with straight ringers.
+Rumors had persisted that the team was stacked with straight ringers.

-I had difficulty getting through that sentence, because I don't believe it has ever been required in the entire history of the English language.
+I had difficulty getting through that sentence because I don't believe it has ever been required in the entire history of the English language.

-Rumors had persisted that the team was stacked with straight ringers, and rival teams filed a protest, accusing D two of exceeding the limit of two heterosexual players per team.
+And rival teams filed a protest accusing D2 of exceeding the limit of two heterosexual players per team.

 The protest committee then voted on whether the men were sufficiently gay.